Sticktron/FrontCamUnMirror/README.md

 ## FrontCamUnMirror

-Un-mirrors the front-facing camera's preview.
+Un-mirror the camera preview when taking selfies.

 The built-in camera software in iOS mirrors the preview screen (viewfinder) when taking selfies.
 Why?
 Because people are used to seeing themselves in a mirror in real life, so it seems more natural.
-Is the output also mirrored?
-No, the camera always captures and outputs exactly what it sees.

-This tweak adds a button to the toolbar when using the system camera UI and the front facing camera is active.
+This tweak adds an un-mirror button to the toolbar when using the front-facing camera.

 ### Device Compatibility